Non-Custodial Bitcoin Staking

 ---|---|---|

-Step#1 | User craft a CLTV Timelock transaction with a minimum timelock period of 10 days and OP_RETURN containing Core Validator Address the user wants to delegate their Bitcoin to.
+Step#1 | User craft a CLTV Timelock transaction with a timelock period of their choice and OP_RETURN containing Core Validator Address the user wants to delegate their Bitcoin to.
 CORE reward address for receiving the staking rewards in the form of CORE.
 For details on how to compose such a staking transaction, please refer to the transaction design. | Relayers monitor the Bitcoin network for valid CLTV transactions for non-custodial Bitcoin staking. |

 Step#2 | The user sends the crafted transaction to themselves on the Bitcoin network. | |